-In mid-1775 the American Revolution was at a crossroads.
-Before embarking in a full-fledged revolution for independence, the colonies decided to send a significant document known as the Olive Branch petition in July 1775.
+In mid-1775 the burgeoning American Revolution was at a crossroads.
+The colonies decided to send a document known as the Olive Branch petition in July 1775, the significance of which as it was the last attempt at peace with Britain before full-fledged hostilities.

 A popular misconception around the American Revolution is that the colonies and colonists were united in their quest for independence from Britain.
 In reality, there were deep divisions and colonists were anything but unified.

-The colonists were divided into Patriots (those who favored rebelling against the British), Loyalists (those who favored remaining British subjects), and those that were neutral.
+The colonists separated into Patriots (those who favored rebelling against the British), Loyalists (those who favored remaining British subjects), and those that remained neutral.
 Patriot and Loyalist support for the American Revolution was remarkably split.

 While Patriots outnumbered the Loyalists, a sizable percentage remained neutral over the conflict.
-As fighting began in April 1775 not all were convinced a war with the best-trained military in the world was in their best interests.
+As fighting began in April 1775 not all believed a war with the best-trained military in the world was in their best interests.

 These so-called “Moderates” still believed reconciliation with Britain could be possible and wished to give one last attempt at peace.
-This last attempt in July 1775 is commonly known as the Olive Branch petition.
+The colonists last attempt in July 1775 is known as the Olive Branch petition.

 In the Olive Branch petition, the colonies stated their desire to remain loyal British subjects, so long as the King of Britain would intervene on their behalf to force Parliament to give in to their demands.